 What this translates to is more work for the crew.
 It means another exhausting 2 minutes of shouldering that Steadicam or another stressful focus pull or fending off hunger for a few more minutes before lunch.

 Yes, it’s true — the safety take can, in some regards, be deemed useless work.
 But that’s just the nature of working on a film set.
-You will have to do a lot of work that seems like “bullshit.”
+You will have to sit through many takes that will seem unnecessary at times.

 What’s important to note in Fincher’s statement, however, is the ending: “it all worked.”

 Though the extra effort may seem unnecessary, the director gets what they want.
 OK, so he technically got what he wanted before all the hooplah about 5 more takes, but if you lump the entire day together, the ends should justify the means.
 The extra takes are what give a director solace to move on, both physically and mentally, to the next scene.
 Without indulging those neuroses, one could argue the rest of the film suffers.

 Plain and simple: don’t be surprised to find yourself doing extra work when working below the line.

 5. Keep on Rolling When There’s a Bump in the Track

 There are times when there’s a bump in the track or a boom mic comes in, and it distracts you for a second, and then you go, you can hear it through your headphones, “We’re rolling”.
 It’s rolling, we’re falling downhill.
 We’re working.
 And those are times when the bumps in the track, the boom mic and shit, doesn’t matter.